-While I can’t talk about the work I do for Desktop, I can talk about the work that I’ve done with Desktop - or, more precisely, with the help of Desktop Metal’s awesome Studio Printer.
+While I can’t talk about the work I did for Desktop, I can talk about the work that I’ve done with Desktop - or, more precisely, with the help of Desktop Metal’s awesome Studio Printer.

 I was lucky enough to track down the original chase screw-cutting mechanism for my Ames lathe.
 Unfortunately, the mechanism was missing one critical part - the gear that links the mechanism to the spindle of the lathe!
 The gear is a non-standard size, and it was going to be prohibitively expensive to have a new one manufactured by a professional gear shop.
 Instead, with the help of our awesome Applications Engineering team, I was able to design and print a replacement in 17-4 stainless steel.